-The professional educator is committed to the highest levels of professional and ethical practice, including demonstration of the knowledge, skills and dispositions required for professional competence.
+The professional educator is committed to the highest levels of professional and ethical practice.

-A. The professional educator demonstrates commitment to high standards of practice through:

-- 1. Incorporating into one's practice state and national standards, including those specific to one's discipline; - 2.
-Using the Model Code of Educator Ethics and other ethics codes unique to one's discipline to guide and frame educational decision-making; - 3.
+- A. The professional educator demonstrates commitment to high standards of practice through: - 1.
+Using the MCEE and other ethics codes unique to one's discipline to guide and frame educational decision-making; - 2.
+Incorporating into one's practice state and national standards, including those specific to one's discipline; - 3.
 Advocating for equitable educational opportunities for all students; - 4.
-Accepting the responsibilities, performing duties, and providing services corresponding to the area of certification, licensure, and training of one's position; - 5.
-Reflecting upon and assessing one's professional skills, content knowledge, and competency on an ongoing basis; and - 6.
-Committing to ongoing professional learning. - B. The professional educator demonstrates responsible use of data, materials, research and assessment by: - 1.
-Appropriately recognizing others' work by citing data or materials from published, unpublished, or electronic sources when disseminating information; - 2.
-Using developmentally appropriate assessments for the purposes for which they are intended and for which they have been validated to guide educational decisions; - 3.
-Conducting research in an ethical and responsible manner with appropriate permission and supervision; - 4.
-Seeking and using evidence, instructional data, research, and professional knowledge to inform practice; - 5.
-Creating, maintaining, disseminating, storing, retaining and disposing of records and data relating to one's research and practice, in accordance with district policy, state and federal laws; and - 6.
-Using data, data sources, or findings accurately and reliably.
+Accepting the responsibilities, performing duties and providing services corresponding to the area of certification, licensure and/or training of one's position; - 5.
+Reflecting upon and assessing one's professional skills, knowledge and competency on an ongoing basis; and - 6.
+Committing to ongoing professional learning. - B. The professional educator demonstrates responsible use of data, materials, research, and assessment by: - 1.
+Recognizing others' work by appropriately citing data or materials from published, unpublished or electronic sources when disseminating information; - 2.
+Using appropriate assessments for the purposes for which they are intended and for which they have been validated to guide educational decisions;

-C. The professional educator acts in the best interest of all students by:

-- 1. Increasing students' access to the curriculum, activities, and resources in order to provide a quality and equitable educational experience; - 2.
-Working to engage the school community to close achievement, opportunity, and attainment gaps; and - 3.
-Protecting students from any practice that harms or has the potential to harm students.
+- 3. Conducting research in an ethical and responsible manner with appropriate permission and supervision; - 4.
+Seeking and using evidence, instructional data, research and professional knowledge to inform practice; - 5.
+Creating, maintaining, disseminating, storing, retaining and disposing of records and data relating to one's research and practice, in accordance with, but not limited to, official guidance, policy and laws; and - 6.
+Using data, data sources, or findings accurately, reliably and ethically. - C. The professional educator demonstrates competence by acting in the best interest of all students by: - 1.
+Increasing students' access to the curriculum, activities and resources in order to provide a quality and equitable educational experience; - 2.
+Working to engage the school community to close achievement, opportunity and attainment gaps; and - 3.
+Protecting students from any practice that harms or has the reasonable potential to harm.